 To a scientist who has shown excellence within the field of allergy

-In ALK we believe that further research on the nature and treatment of allergies will lead the way for future achievements to the benefit of people with allergies all over the world.
+In ALK we believe that reinforced efforts in research on the characteristics and treatment of respiratory allergic disease will lead the way for future achievements to the benefit of people with allergies all over the world.

 The WAO Henning Løwenstein Research Award is a biennial award given to a young scientist who has shown excellence within the field of allergy.
 The 2015 Award includes €20,000* and a travel grant to attend the Symposium of Specific Allergy, SOSA, in Rome, Italy, 19-21 November, 2015.